readium/readium-js/README.md

     }
     ~~~

-The result of this will be to inject the `'<span class="cfi_marker"></span>'` HTML element into a position in the EPUB pointed to by the CFI.
+The result of this will be to inject the `'<span id='cfi-id' class="cfi-marker"></span>'` HTML element into a position in the EPUB referenced by the CFI.

 # Setting up the development environment